About Delta Junction

 Jail & Inmate Records

 Southeast Fairbanks Borough does not operate a detention facility of its own.
 Individuals arrested in the area are typically transported to the Fairbanks Correctional Center, which is managed by the Alaska Department of Corrections.
 Once there, they go through a booking process that includes fingerprinting, photographing, and recording of personal information.
-Residents can search for individuals currently in custody through the Alaska Department of Corrections website, which provides inmate lookup services.
+Residents can search For people currently in custody through the Alaska Department of Corrections website, which provides inmate lookup services.

 Arrest Records